David and Tonya Thomas: Career

 The Thomases opened Ida B.'s Table in 2017, naming it for activist and journalist Ida B. Wells, in a building that also houses The Real News Network, a non-profit that is an investor in the restaurant.
 The couple had originally planned a "reinvented, elevated" soul food restaurant, but after meeting with Jessica B. Harris, who asked them, "What makes you think soul food needs to be reinvented or elevated?", they refocussed on a concept of "African-American cuisine informed by its history."
 The restaurant is in downtown Baltimore on Holliday Street.
 In early 2020 they left the restaurant.

 Previously they owned Herb & Soul, a farm-to-table restaurant in the Parkville neighborhood of Baltimore.

 In 2017 the couple were featured in an episode of Heritage Radio Network's A Hungry Society.
 In 2018 David Thomas was featured at the James Beard Foundation's Juneteenth event.

-In November of 2018 David Thomas won a Thanksgiving-themed episode of Chopped.
+In November 2018 David Thomas won a Thanksgiving-themed episode of Chopped.
 He prepared a butternut squash soup macaroni-and-cheese with spinach and liver, turkey breast with spoonbread, cracklings, and gravy, and a spoonbread pie with cranberry-and-port whipped cream.
-In February of 2020 Thomas won a "Champs Challenge" series, competing with 15 other chefs.
+In February 2020 Thomas won a "Champs Challenge" series, competing with 15 other chefs.

-In November of 2022 the couple opened H3eirloom Food Group, initially focussing on catering.
+In November 2022 the couple opened H3eirloom Food Group, initially focussing on catering.
 The couple produces a recurring dinner series.